 First, private investors lend you money to buy the house that you will flip as well as pay for any of the costs.

 But why would a private investor lend you the money?
-Because house flipping offers large returns on investment that are consistent.
-When done right, it can generate an ROI of 8-12% and in a short period of time.
+Because house flipping offers large returns on investment (ROI) that are consistent.
+When done right, it can generate an ROI of 8–12%, and in a short period of time.

 If you are considering financing your house flipping venture using a private investor, there are a few things that you will need.

 Of course, when the deal is done, you will need to pay back your private investor.
 This can work in two ways.
 You could either pay monthly or accrued interest.
-Accrued interest means that instead of paying them each month, the interest adds up and you pay them the lump sum once the house is flipped, along with their principal investment.
+Paying accrued interest means you let the interest add up then pay all of it back in a lump sum once the house is flipped, along with the principal investment.
 This is an excellent option if you have very little capital to start out with.

 Another finance option is a conventional bank loan.
 This is where the bank pays for the property and you pay the mortgage payments until the house is rehabbed and sold.

 It can be difficult to gain funding this way as house flipping is considered a somewhat risky investment.
-As a result, you will have to provide around a 20 to 30 percent down payment of the purchase price on the house you intend to flip.
+As a result, you will have to provide a 20–30% down payment of the purchase price on the house you intend to flip.
 Of course, the financial institution you apply through will check your credit score before approving a loan.

-Another up and coming financing option is the use of real estate crowdfunding sites.
-Over the past couple of years, crowdfunding has become a popular way to finance all sorts of projects with house flipping among them.
+Another up-and-coming financing option is the use of real estate crowdfunding sites.
+Over the past several years, crowdfunding has become a popular way to finance all sorts of projects, house flipping among them.

 In fact, Massolution estimates that in 2016, $2.5 billion was raised through real estate crowdfunding in the United States.
-Furthermore, in 2015 it was the largest growing segment of the crowdfunding market.
+As well, in 2015 it was the largest growing segment of the crowdfunding market.
 And Forbes reports that, in 2019, global real estate crowdfunding was expected to reach $9 billion by 2021.

 But what is real estate crowdfunding and how does it work?
 Well, it’s relatively simple.
 Basically, several people invest small sums of money in a real estate project that they are interested in.
 Those small amounts end up funding the project.